Taxation in Finland: Church tax

 The church tax is levied on the net income.
-If there are multiple parishes in one municipality, the rate is set equally for the entire municipality by the parish union (seurakuntayhtymä) that represents all of the parishes, otherwise the rate is set by one individual parish for one municipality.
+If there are multiple parishes in a municipality, the rate is set uniformly for the entire municipality by the parish union (seurakuntayhtymä) representing all the parishes; otherwise, the rate is set by that parish.
 In 2025, the rate in Evangelical Lutheran parishes ranges from 1.0% to 2.0%.
 In the same year, the rate in Orthodox parishes ranges from 1.75% to 2.25%.
 If there is any earned income tax credit left (after deducting it from the state income tax), the remainder is subtracted from the gross church tax, proportionally to its share in the sum of the gross municipal tax, gross health insurance medical expenses contribution, and gross church tax.

 Yle tax

 The following deductions are made on the gross income before determining the net income subject to the Yle tax: